Privacy for Customer Service

 Privacy for Customer Proprietary Network Information

-In accordance with Federal Communications Commission (FCC) rules, AP&T will not use customer Customer Proprietary Network Information (CPNI) data for marketing purposes and no AP&T employee/owner is authorized to sell or distribute CPNI data.
-AP&T employees will not release CPNI detail information during customer-initiated telephone contact without first establishing the identity of the caller by use of one of the approved FCC methods listed under the procedures below.
-Violation of these rules will bring strict disciplinary action as set forth in the AP&T Employee Handbook.
+In accordance with Federal Communications Commission (FCC) rules, AP&T will not use CPNI for marketing purposes, and AP&T is not authorized to sell or distribute CPNI data.
+AP&T employees will not release CPNI detail information during customer-initiated telephone contact without first establishing the caller’s identity by use of one of the approved FCC methods listed under the procedures below.
+Violation of these rules will bring strict disciplinary action as outlined in the AP&T Employee Handbook.

 CPNI information may be disclosed as required by law enforcement.